 Optional Appointed Officers: The Grand High Priest may appoint additional officers, provided that he enumerates the responsibilities of the appointed role(s) in his appointment decision.

-: The Grand Sentinel shall be appointed by the Grand High Priest, and shall be eligible for immediate reappointment to the same or any other appointive office after the expiration of the term for which he was appointed.
+Grand Sentinel: The Grand Sentinel shall be appointed by the Grand High Priest and shall be eligible for immediate reappointment to the same or any other appointive office after the expiration of the term for which he was appointed.

 Requirement of Past High Priest Status: All Grand Chapter Officers must be Past High Priests, other than the Grand Chaplain, Assistant Grand Chaplains, Grand Organist, Grand Photographer, and Grand Sentinel.

 Sec.
-9. Any elective office may be filled,may be filled on proper motion and by unanimous consent, by reelection of the incumbent or by advancement of a lower ranking elective officer by unanimous ballot.
+9. Any elective office may be filled on proper motion and by unanimous consent, by reelection of the incumbent or by advancement of a lower ranking elective officer by unanimous ballot.
 If there be an objection, the office shall be filled by secret ballot.
 All other elective offices shall be filled by secret ballot.
 A majority of the votes cast shall be necessary for a choice in any secret ballot.

 Sec.
 10. The Grand High Priest shall appoint tellers, designating one as a secretary teller to announce the results, and announce the procedure to be followed in conduction of the election.